Understanding Finances in Divorce

-In a marriage it is common for one spouse (not always the husband!) to have primary responsibility for handling the family finances-budgeting, paying bills, oversight of investments and so on.
+In a marriage it is common for one spouse to have primary responsibility for handling the family finances-budgeting, paying bills, oversight of investments and so on.
 After a divorce, it is important for both you and your spouse to understand and be comfortable handling all aspects of your financial life.

 In order to arrive at a financial settlement that is reasonable, fair and works for the entire family, it is essential that copies of all the family financial information be provided.
 This includes, but is not limited to:

 - Most recent three years of tax returns

 - Current pay stubs

 - Pension information